Hurricane Opal: Florida

-Opal caused about US$4.7 billion (1995 dollars) in damage, making it the third costliest hurricane at the time.
+Opal's storm surge affected the Florida panhandle coastline, estimated between 8 to 15 ft.
+The Panama City Beach pier recorded the highest observed surge, which was 8.3 ft above sea level.
+High tides occurred as far east as Sarasota, which observed a 2 to 4 ft storm surge.
+Rainfall in the state peaked at 15.52 in in Milton.
+The highest wind gust was 144 mph (231 km/h), recorded at Hurlburt Field, and the same station recorded sustained winds of 84 mph (135 km/h).

 Most of the structural damage occurred near the coastline on the Florida Panhandle, due to intense surge.
 Nearly a mile of U.S. Highway 98 near Eglin Air Force Base was completely destroyed.
 The pavement was nearly replaced by mounds of sand left behind after storm surge.
 Opal also spawned an F2 tornado that killed a young woman in Florida.
 None died as a direct result of storm surge.
 This was quite unusual, considering the strength and landfall location of Opal.
 Okaloosa Island, Fort Walton Beach, was overwhelmed by storm surge.
 Numerous homes were under 3 to 10 ft of water.
 Residents were not allowed to return to the island until the homes could be secured.
 A Humvee tour was arranged by the National Guard so home owners could 'see' the damage, but the homeowners were not allowed off the bus.
 Sand dunes along the stretch of US 98, normally 25 ft high, were removed by wind and surge.
 Where once the ocean was obscured from view by the dunes for miles, a flat open space opened up along U.S. Highway 98.